MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-attribute-objects/update-an-attributes-definition.md

   - "expression": Must be in either "tree" or "tokens" format.

-    Tokens are a semi-structured representation of MicroStrategy expression text that includes object references.
+    Tokens are a semi-structured representation of Strategy expression text that includes object references.
 For example, let’s say an attribute form expression is "Year - 10".
 When the attribute form expression is represented as tokens, the text is broken down into pieces (tokens) with information about what these pieces represent in the metadata: ("Year_ID", Year_column_ID), ("-", Minus_ID), ("10", Constant).

   - "tables": A list of tables that the "expression" applies to.
 Warehouse partition base tables and metadata partition mapping tables are not allowed here.